rackerlabs/rackspace-how-to/content/rackspace-email/run-a-trace-route.md

     <img src="{% asset_path rackspace-email/how-to-run-a-trace-route/secure_emailsrvr.png %}"/>

-   A list of time and server names displays.
+   A list of times and server names displays.

 #### Identifying issues

-A trace route shows the sequential server hop taken to reach a server, in addition to the time it took to complete each hop.
+A trace route shows the sequential server hops taken to reach a server, in addition to the time it took to complete each hop.
 When reviewing a trace route, you are typically looking for a delay or a failure in the trace progression.

 For example, if the average hop is between 1 and 50 milliseconds and you see a hop the takes 1000 milliseconds, you have identified a delay in connection.